 The IHG® Rewards Club Premier Credit Card's rewards program features a higher earn rate at branded hotels but limits the purchases for which you'll earn two points per dollar.
 IHG® Rewards Club Premier Credit Card cardholders earn up to 25 points total per dollar spent when staying at an IHG hotel; two points at gas stations, grocery stores and restaurants; and one point per dollar on all other purchases (as compared to two points on all other purchases with the Marriott card).
 Much like the Marriott card, the IHG card offers cardholders one reward night stay annually, but IHG cardholders also earn a reward night each time they redeem rewards for any stay of four or more nights.

 The IHG® Rewards Club Premier Credit Card offers 125,000 bonus points after spending $3,000 on purchases within the first three months of account opening.
 Overall, the earning is a bit less, but the $89 annual fee is also a lower fee to offset.
 Plus, the IHG card offers cardholders a reimbursement of their Global Entry or TSA PreCheck® application fee every four years, a reimbursement of up to $100.

 The Marriott Bonvoy Boundless® Credit Card is a great card if you regularly stay at Marriott or other participating properties.
 Getting up to 17X the points for staying at these hotels can certainly lead to a lot of points quickly.

 Another benefit, of course, is that you'll receive an additional free night stay after each account anniversary; that's a sweet loyalty gift and will more than likely offset your annual fee in and of itself.

-Whether you travel domestically or internationally, the Marriott Bonvoy Boundless™ Credit Card offers a combination of brand-related perks and travel benefits that make the card an excellent option for any travelers who stay at those properties.
+Whether you travel domestically or internationally, the Marriott Bonvoy Boundless® Credit Card offers a combination of brand-related perks and travel benefits that make the card an excellent option for any travelers who regularly stay at Marriott properties.